Investigating the Cost, Integration and Other Realities of Digital Experience Platforms

 Integration with this kind of technology starts with architecture, according to Byrne.
 If you want to simplify your integration efforts going forward, implement an enterprise-wide approach to two key things: identity management and customer data.
 “If you can de-silo those two things, and implement enterprise-wide platforms,” Byrne added, “you will make it much easier to plug in new tools and better experiences going forward.”
 In the past, practitioners spent a lot of engineering effort trying to customize behemoth platforms.
 However, in the future “we will focus our development energies on making more specialized tools talk to each other.
 So integration is a really important question,” Byrne said.

-Forrester analysts Mark Grannan and Ted Schadler in their September 2017 Digital Experience Platform Trends report (fee required) encouraged practitioners to demand microservices, an API-first architecture from their DX software providers, which they said will lower the cost per integration over time.
+Forrester analysts Mark Grannan and Ted Schadler in their September 2017 Digital Experience Platform Trends report (fee required) encouraged practitioners to demand microservices, an API-first architecture, from their DX software providers, which they said will lower the cost per integration over time.

 Ameex Technology officials noted a scalable platform needs a robust, sustainable and innovation friendly architecture that helps organizations enhance capabilities without changing the code.
 They cited the key building blocks for site architecture as: